 Breakfast and departure to airport

-After a lovely breakfast at the Canopy Lodge, we say our good-byes and depart for our return flights home, with great memories of Panama’s Incredible Flora tour!
+After a lovely breakfast at the Canopy Lodge, we say our good-byes and depart for our return flights home, with great memories of Panama’s incredible flora!

 Please note that the itinerary is flexible, and may change without prior notice due to weather, alterations in habitat or other conditions.